MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 Most teams use Git these days and so the popular process for code reviews is to create a feature branch and then open a pull request from that feature branch back to the main line.
 In git platforms such as GitHub, BitBucket and GitLab, the pull request is where the code review takes place.

-Most code review tools emphasise the "diff" view, which highlights the files and lines of code that have changed in the branch when compared to the main line.
+Code review tools emphasise the "diff" view, which highlights the files and lines of code that have changed in the branch when compared to the main line.
 This is a fantastic tool as it makes it clear what the contents of the change are.

-But the "diff" view doesn't always tell the whole story and could be missing important context.
+The expander that allows us to view more of the file is also useful for getting more context for the changed file.

+But the "diff" has a limited view of the source code.
+For more complex changes, or changes in a complex context, or if you want to browse around to get an understanding of the code base, opening the change in a full IDE can help to provide the bigger picture of the impact of a change.

 For example, if you make a one-line change to the returning statement of a function, what's missing in the diff view is how the callee of that function is interacting with the return value.
 Without seeing the full picture, you could miss a side effect leading to a bug.

-Opening the change in an IDE can help to provide the bigger picture of the impact of a change.
-Using IDE intellisense features you can drill into referenced objects.
+Opening in an IDE will allow us to use the powerful search features, or the "search for dependencies" feature.

 Tooling in this space is always improving.
-In 2021 GitHub released https://github.dev, which allows you to open up any repository in a web-based Visual Studio editor with the press of the `.` button in a GitHub repository.
+In 2021 GitHub released https://github.dev, which allows you to open up any file in a web-based Visual Studio editor with the press of the `.` button in a GitHub file or PR view.

+The code author should provide as much context in the description of the PR itself.
+For example:

+- Provide a reason for the change — what is the rationale and motivation behind it?
+- Explain the scope of the change — does it cover the entirety of the ticket, or is there more changes to follow?
+- Explain the contents of the change — what have you changed and how does it work?

+It's unreasonable to expect authors to remember these points for every change, so leverage [pull request templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) to create a default format to follow.

 ### Approach 2 — Use of language and tone